- David Koch's -

 Elements of Art

-I am excited to announce that I will be creating an online version of "David Koch's Elements of Art Workshop" is underway and soon will be available to stream.
+An online version of "David Koch's Elements of Art Workshop" is underway and soon will be available to stream.

 "I Want To Get Better"

 This is what all of us want to do.
 However “getting better” can mean completely different things to different people.
 It may mean learning to paint looser to one artist but it may mean painting tighter to another.

 Specifically defining what "getting better" means for you is the most important thing you can do right now to begin real growth as an artist.

 Here are a few suggestions to help you discover your needs.

 As you see art online, at galleries, museums, art shows, in books and magazines, you will find that certain images "stop" or attract your attention.
 Collect and then compare these images to identify common themes.

 Examples may include design, drawing, color, brushwork or subject.
 Be specific.
 If you discover that you are attracted to color, ask yourself "What is it about the color"?
 Does muted color or bright color attract me?
 Do predominantly cool or warm colors show up on your list?